Penguin-Scrolls/PenguinScrolls/README.md

 * **Fine-grained Task Types**: Features multi-level tasks of varying difficulty, constructing a comprehensive task classification system rooted in long-context processing abilities.
 * **Multi-turn Dialogue Data**: Incorporates human-simulated questioning to create authentic long-context multi-turn dialogue scenarios.
-* **Document Diversity**: Includes a wide range of natural long-form texts, including financial reports, legal documents, and academic papers, with contexts extending up to 128K tokens.
+* **Document Diversity**: Includes a wide range of natural long-form texts, including books, financial reports, legal documents, and academic papers, with contexts extending up to 128K tokens.

 ## News
 [2024-11-20] The multi-turn instances are on the way !

-[2024-11-20] A detailed paper introducing the PenguinScrolls dataset is being diligently prepared and will be released within the next two to three weeks., please feel free to contact me at penguinscrolls@tencent.com.
+[2024-11-20] A detailed paper introducing the PenguinScrolls dataset is being diligently prepared and will be released within the next two to three weeks. please feel free to contact me at penguinscrolls@tencent.com.

 ## Leaderboard
 Here is the average scores (%) on the four major categories including 1 commercial LLMs an 4 open-source LLMs.